aryanrajtrangham/Courses_from_priyanshu/Docker.md

   RUN apt-get install nginx -y
   CMD ["nginx", "-g", "daemon off"]</pre>

-- Commands
+- ### Commands

   - FROM : Build the docker image with specific command
   - RUN : run the specific instruction
-  - CMD : start the container with specified command.
+  - CMD : start the container with specified command but commands can be overridden.
-  - Copy and Add are both dockerfile instruction that serve similar purposes of copying files from a specific location into a Docker image
   - COPY : takes in a src and destination.
 It only copy in a local file or directory from your host.
   - ADD : lets you do two additional operations
     - use a URL instead of a local file / directory.
     - extract a tar file from the source directory into the destination.

-  - Using ADD to fetch package from remote URLs is strongly discouraged, instead use **curl** or **wget**.
+    Using ADD to fetch package from remote URLs is strongly discouraged, instead use **curl** or **wget**.
   - EXPOSE : informs Docker that the container listens on the specified network ports at runtime without actually publishing the port.

-  - It *functions as a type of documentation* between the person who build the image and the person who runs the continer, about which ports are intended to be published.
+    It *functions as a type of documentation* between the person who build the image and the person who runs the continer, about which ports are intended to be published.
+  - HEALTHCHECK : allows us to tell the platform on how to test that our application is healthy.

+    That's basic check and does not tell the detail about the application.
+    - --interval = DURATION(default:30s)
+    - --timeout = DURATION(default:30s)
+    - --start-period = DURATION(default:0s)
+    - --retries = N(default:3)

+    Exit Status
+    - 0: Success = the containeris healthy and ready for use
+    - 1: Failure = the container is not working correctly
+    - 2: Reserved = do not use this exit code
+  - ENTRYPOINT : best used to set the image's main command and doesn't allow to override the command.